 Condition: Fibromyalgia is a condition characterized by widespread pain and tenderness to the touch and is often associated with fatigue, sleep problems, depression, anxiety, and memory problems.

 Background: The cause of fibromyalgia is unknown, although genetic, psychological, infection, and trauma causes have been suggested.
 Researchers believe that the pain is caused by changes in the brain that cause the person to be more sensitive to pain.

 Risk Factors: Fibromyalgia is more common among women than men.
-The average age of onset is between ages 30 and 50, with the most cases occurring in women aged 55-64.
-Lower educational level, lower household income, being divorced, and disability are other factors associated with increased risk of fibromyalgia.
+The average age of onset is between ages 30 and 50, with the most cases occurring in women aged 55 to 64.
+Lower educational level, lower household income, being divorced, and disability are other factors associated with increased risk for fibromyalgia

 History and Symptoms: The onset and presentation of fibromyalgia is variable.
 Widespread pain, fatigue, mental fog, and depression are commonly identified.

 Physical Exam: A physician will perform a physical exam to identify the locations of pain on both sides of the body (left and right) as well as above and below the waist.
 Assessment of the severity of the pain using a pain scale as well as psychological assessments may also be used.
 Physical medicine and rehabilitation (PM&R) physicians are trained at performing these types of detailed history, neurological, and musculoskeletal examinations that are critical in properly assessing for fibromyalgia.

 Diagnostic Process: A diagnosis of fibromyalgia is based on the following criteria: widespread pain, persistence of the severe symptoms for at least 3 months, and the absence of any other identifiable disorder or disease that would explain the pain.
 As fibromyalgia symptoms overlap with other conditions, a full laboratory work-up is helpful to rule out other conditions.